hglick has been rescuing and placing stray cats for over 20 years and has personally fostered more than 10 rescues .

 - Take a piece of gauze and soak it in the solution.
 Squeeze 2-3 drops of solution in the cat's eye by using the gauze.

-- Remove the crests and wipe the edges of eyelids.
+- Remove the crusts and wipe the edges of the eyelids.

 - Wiping the edges will reduce the chance of tear canal blockage.

 - Place them on your cat's eyes for few minutes 3-4 times a day.